Fred Mills (footballer): Military service

 Mills joined the 6th Battalion King's Shropshire Light Infantry, a new unit formed in 1940, which was converted into 181st Field Regiment, Royal Artillery in 1942.
-Gunner Mills was known to his comrades as 'Paddy' and was strong member of the regimental football team.
+Gunner Mills was known to his comrades as 'Paddy' and was a member of the regimental football team.
 On 5 December 1944, after the fighting for Blerick in the Netherlands, the regiment was in convoy and halted in a taped route through a minefield.
 "The story goes that Paddy had found most of a German Machine Gun and was keen to complete his trophy … Suddenly Paddy was heard to shout 'That's just what I'm looking for' or words to that effect.
 He jumped out of the lorry, and into the minefield.
 It's not clear whether he stepped on a mine, or the box he picked up was booby-trapped, but Paddy was killed instantly."
-Recordedly aged 36, he left a widow, Lucy, and is buried in Venray War Cemetery.
+Recordedly aged 36, he left a widow, Lucy and 2 month year old daughter Pauline, and is buried in Venray War Cemetery.